Blastocystis Hominis Parasite Cleanse

 Antibiotic resistance to antibiotics makes it harder to kill protozoan parasites like Blastocystis hominis or Dientamoeba fragilis.
 A natural herbal parasite cleansing with specific certified organic herbs can be used before or after conventional medications if you choose to.
 If you think you may have parasites or worms, find out which ones you are hosting before deciding on any treatment course.

 Often, people take antibiotics as a first choice, and they sometimes work, but sometimes they don’t.
 If you have not had a course of antibiotics for an extended period, this herbal parasite detox cleanse may help.
-Whichever parasite cleanse or parasite treatment you decide on, we suggest you take a good broad-spectrum probiotic before bed.
+Whichever parasite cleanse or parasite treatment you decide on, we suggest you take an excellent broad-spectrum probiotic before bed.
 When taking a course of antibiotics, you need as much good gut flora as possible.
 If you have a compromised gut, discuss your options with your doctor or natural healthcare practitioner before deciding what treatment you want.

 Self Diagnoses and Treatment – Don’t Do It